 Skip to main content

-Every Botflow project that uses the Web or Universal template comes with Convex as its backend.
+By default, every Botflow project comes with Convex as its backend (you can also create a frontend-only project with no backend).
 Convex gives your app a typed database, reactive queries, serverless functions, scheduled jobs, and file storage — all defined in TypeScript alongside your frontend code.

 What Convex gives you